UDOOboard/Neo-Docs/docs/10_Hardware_Reference/07_PC_USB_interface.md

 <img style="width:400px; height:218px" src="../img/10_usb_otg_sch.png">

 ## PC Connection Interface
-If you connect UDOO Neo to your PC
+If you connect UDOO Neo to your PC, you can:
+* access to a mass storage
+* create a network interface between PC and UDOO Neo
+* create a serial connection

 ### g_multi (Multifunction Composite Gadget)
-This module allows to implements
+To implements these features we use a kernel module called g_multi.

 This module include other usefull sub-modules:
 * usb_f_rndis